MakinaHQ/makina-core/PERMISSIONS.md

   - Can authorize an incoming bridge transfer from a spoke caliber.
   - Can claim an incoming bridge transfer from a spoke caliber.

+### Pre-Deposit Vault

+- `STRATEGY_CONFIG_ROLE` (roleId `2`)
+  - Can set the address of the risk manager.

+- **Risk Manager**

+  - Can set the share token supply limit that cannot be exceeded by new deposits.
+  - Can add or remove users from the whitelist for deposits and redemptions.
+  - Can enable or disable the whitelist.

 ### Caliber Mailbox

 - `STRATEGY_CONFIG_ROLE` (roleId `2`)
   - Can create a bridge adapter.
   - Can reset bridging state.
   - Can set the address of a Hub bridge adapter.